christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 **Steps**

-1. Select the install file for your OS.
+1. Select the install file for your OS (You should have at least v2022.02 installed.
+If you already have RStudio and need to update: Open RStudio, and under ‘Help’ in the top menu, choose ‘Check for updates.’)
 2. Follow the instructions of the installer.

 ## Understanding the RStudio IDE